VictorTaelin/Interaction-Type-Theory/README.md

 each symbol (CON/DUP/ANN), one keeps both a stack and a queue.
 Then, when entering a cell through its principal port with an empty relevant stack, rather than stopping, one chooses one auxiliary port, appending it into a relevant queue, and keeps traversing.
-This process will result in a final state of stacks and queues.
-That state is X-symmetric if its X-stack and X-queues are identical.
+This process halts when we reach the root port again, completing a leap.
+The resulting stacks and queues are then checked for symmetry.
+A leap is X-symmetric if its X-stack and X-queues are identical.
+The coherence condition dictates that, if a leap is ann-symmetric, it must be con-symmetric.
 To better illustrate this concept, below is a pseudocode of a potential coherence-checking algorithm:

 ```python
 # Checks if an interaction combinator is coherent